istiakrifti/llms-based-bengali-math-olympiad-solver/README.md

    - **LangChain, ChatGroq, HuggingFace Embeddings, DuckDuckGoSearch, TavilySearch, Chroma VectorStore:** These tools are used for document retrieval and integrating external knowledge to solve math problems.

 #### Workflow:
-   - External knowledge is retrieved from search engines and used to generate solutions with the help of models like **Numina** and **T5**.
+   - External knowledge is retrieved from search engines and used to generate solutions with the help of model like **Numina**

 ### 3. **Translation Approach**